haddocking/haddock-restraints/README.md

 Check [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints) for a **user guide** on how to use the code as a command-line application.

-Check [docs.rs/haddock-restraints](https://docs.rs/haddock-restraints) for the **developer documentation**, and how to use it as a library in your code.
+Visit [docs.rs/haddock-restraints](https://docs.rs/haddock-restraints) for the **developer documentation**, and how to use it as a library in your code.

+See [haddocking/haddock-restraints-wasm](https://github.com/haddocking/haddock-restraints-wasm) for the **web assembly** bindings.

 ## Install